Scanning an Application in AWS Elastic Beanstalk (Tomcat + WAR file)

-The following article shows you how you can run a Java application in AWS Elastic Beanstalk and then use AcuSensor to run an interactive application security testing (IAST) scan for that application.
+This guide shows you how to run a Java application in AWS Elastic Beanstalk and then use AcuSensor to run an interactive application security testing (IAST) scan for that application.

 Prerequisites